• Skip to main content

 Resident Student Discount

-If your college is at least 100 miles away from your home, your parents can qualify for Resident Student Discounts which is up to 30% discounts on premium.
-This is a great way lower their car insurance bills.
+If your college is at least 100 miles away from your home, your parents can qualify for Resident Student Discounts which is up to 30% discounts on premiums.
+This is a great way to lower their car insurance bills.

 Insurance Parent’s Policy or on a Separate Policy